AI memory

 It should help without making the user feel managed.

-It should reduce the burden of remembering, not create the burden of explaining.
+It should lift the burden of remembering without creating a burden of explaining.

 The more a system remembers, the more carefully it must be built.

-Naya is built for continuity without ads, streaks, or pressure loops around your inner life.
+Naya is the app built around this: continuity without ads, scoring, or pressure loops around your inner life.

 Refusals from